Last Updated on April 20, 2023 by admin

-Vancouver BC has an food scene, numerous parks, and many beautiful attractions just outside the city.
 One of the best things to see while you’re in Vancouver BC is the Capilano Suspension Bridge.
 The bridge is 450 feet long and is suspended across the Capilano River.
-It’s a 230 foot drop down to the river below.
+The bridge hangs 230 foot drop down to the river below.
 In addition to the world-famous suspension bridge, the park also has a number of attractions including a cliff walk and treetop adventure.
 We created this post as a complete guide to visiting Capilano Suspension Bridge!

 About the Capilano Suspension Bridge

 The bridge has been featured in a number of media productions.
 You can see it in shows like MacGyver and Psych.
 I even learned about the bridge when it was featured in a famous social psychological experiment!
 The experiment was conducted by Dutton and Aron and was published in 1974.
-(I’m linking the scientific article here if you’re interested!)
+(I’m linking the scientific article that features the bridge if you’re interested!)
 If you’re a nerd like me, you might enjoy going to the bridge and thinking about this famous study!

-6 Things to Do While at Capilano Suspension Bridge
+6 Things to Do at Capilano Suspension Bridge

 1. Walk the Suspension Bridge